Faculty & Staff Information

 If an employee receives a positive test result they should immediately go home, begin isolation and consult with their doctor as needed.
-Employees are required to remain isolated for ten days from the positive test result and should not return to campus until the 10-day period has lapsed, and until they are free from fever or COVID symptoms for 24 hours without the use of medication.
+Employees are required to remain isolated for five days from the positive test result and should not return to campus until the 5-day period has lapsed, and their symptoms have resolved and they are free from fever for 24 hours without the use of medication.
 A negative COVID test will not be required to return to work.
 Once you test positive, you do not need to test again for 90 days.

 Employees who test positive are required to notify their supervisor that they will not be able to come to campus during the duration of the isolation period.
 If an employee receives a positive test from an off-campus COVID testing site, it is their responsibility to also notify HR promptly of the positive test at the secure address [email protected] for tracking purposes.

 If a faculty member tests positive, a COVID coordinator will send the faculty a letter to send to the class with instructions on how to react to potential exposure depending on their vaccination status.
 If the faculty member feels well and is asymptomatic, it is expected that they will continue to teach the class remotely if possible.
 If they cannot continue to teach, the faculty member should work with their dean and academic unit head to identify a substitute instructor.
 Canceling a class should be the last option, only invoked if no substitute or remote options can be arranged.
 This also applies if the faculty member is required to quarantine due to close contact or symptom presentation.